-Edited by Melsan, Lynn, Anonymous, Monika and 1 other
+Edited by Melsan, Lynn, Monika, Eng

 The roaming feature needs to be enabled if you want to use internet based features like web browsing and email while you're outside your country.
 This feature is useful when you are on vacation or a business trip, but warned, data roaming is typically very expensive.
 Use sparingly and definitely check the rates with your cellphone carrier because data rates are often shockingly expensive.
 See below on how to enable and disable the roaming features.

 - 1Tap on applications on your phone menu to open other options.Advertisement

 - 2Look for your "Settings" application, the gear icon, then tap it.Advertisement

 - 3Tap on "Connections" option to get into the next page.